Our Work With Countries

 We also work in partnership with the CDC to provide technical assistance to Ministries of Health in creating policies around influenza vaccination, as well as supporting the assessment and creation of pandemic plans.

-Since 2014, PIVI has provided more than 3 million doses of flu vaccine, working to create sustainable, seasonal influenza programs with Ministries of Health in the following countries:
+Since 2013, PIVI has provided more than 4.2 million doses of flu vaccine, and/or technical assistance – working in partnership with Ministries of Health in the following countries:

 PIVI partners to provide technical support to countries that may or may not be implementing routine seasonal national influenza programs.
 The goal of this work is to strengthen a country’s immunization infrastructure and capacity, ultimately making a country readier to respond to infectious disease threats.

 Through technical assistance, PIVI supports country workflow related to developing or strengthening pandemic preparedness and seasonal influenza vaccination programs.
-PIVI may assist with:
+PIVI may assist with work such as: